Creating To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display items only to users who have been assigned those items.
-Leaving this option disabled displays to-do items to all users.
+Enable this option to display to-do items only to users who have been specifically assigned those items.
+Leave this option disabled (‘No’) to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned to-do items.
-If you do not want to assign to-do items to a particular role, then don’t tick its checkbox.
+Checking the boxes in this area Editor displays the type of users that can be assigned items.
+Leave the check box unticked for any roles that you don’t want to assign to-do items.

 Email Assigned To-Do Items to User